ash-project/ash/documentation/dsls/DSL:-Ash.Resource.md

 Declares a generic action.
 A combination of arguments, a return type and a run function.

-For calling this action, see the `Ash.Api` documentation.
+For calling this action, see the `Ash.Domain` documentation.

 ### Nested DSLs